niiicolai/digital-poster-prototypes/README.md

 You can skip this step if you already have git installed.

 #### Windows:
-Download and use the installer wizard to complete the installation.

 [Git for windows](https://gitforwindows.org/)

 #### MacOS:
-Built-in terminal or a third party

-Follow the link for information about installing git using homebrew.

 [Installing git on a mac](https://gist.github.com/derhuerst/1b15ff4652a867391f03#installing-git-on-a-mac)

 #### Both: